Mad-Pixels/github-workflows/actions/taskfile-runner/readme.md

 ## 🚀 Prerequisites
 Your repository must contain:
-- `Taskfile.yml` or `Taskfile.yaml` in the specified directory
+- `Taskfile.yml` or `Taskfile.yaml` in the directory you run the action from
-- The Taskfile must contain the tasks you intend to run via this action
+- The tasks you plan to invoke

 ## 🔧 Quick Example
 ```yaml
 name: CI Pipeline
 on: [push, pull_request]

 jobs: